biopython/biopython.github.io/wiki/PhyloXML.md

 The `read()` function returns a single `Bio.Phylo.PhyloXML.Phyloxml` object representing the entire file's data.
-The phylogenetic trees are in the "phylogenies" attribute, and any other arbitrary data is stored in "other".
+The phylogenetic trees are in the `.phylogenies` attribute, and any other arbitrary data is stored in `.other`.

 ``` python
 >>> phx = PhyloXMLIO.read('phyloxml_examples.xml')